One Bowl Coconut Flour Oatmeal Cookies

 Ingredients For Coconut Flour Chocolate Chip Cookies

-You just need 9 ingredients to make this coconut flour cookie recipe.
+You just need 9 ingredients to make this coconut flour cookie recipe.ย

 - oats

-- butter
+- butter or coconut oil

-- maple syrup (make sure it’s pure!)
+- maple syrup (make sure itโs pure!)

 - vanilla extract